EswarKishore0203/IBM-Watson/README.md

 see https://developer.ibm.com/dwblog/2016/chatbot-cognitive-performance-metrics-accuracy-precision-recall-confusion-matrix/

 #### 1.5.1.
 [Precision:](#https://en.wikipedia.org/wiki/Precision_and_recall)
-- Definition: Precision is the percentage of documents labelled as positive that are actually positive.
+- Definition: Precision is the percentage of documents labelled as positive that are actually positive (~= how clean are retrieved results)
 - Formula: True Positives/(True Positives + False Positives)

 #### 1.5.2.
 [Recall:](#https://en.wikipedia.org/wiki/Precision_and_recall)
-- Recall is the percent of documents labelled as positive were successfully retrieved.
+- Recall is the percent of documents labelled as positive were successfully retrieved. (~= how good is system in finding all relevant results)
 - Formula: True Positives/(True Positives + False Negatives)

 #### 1.5.3.
 Accuracy: